textbook/textbook.github.io/content/development/js-tdd-api.md

         });

     If you're unfamiliar with the regular expression (_"regex"_) syntax used in `match`, you can paste those patterns into e.g. [Regex 101] to get an explanation, but basically this says that the name should be two words, each starting with a capital letter, and the avatar's source should start like a URL.
 This means we don't have to know exactly what data we'll get back from the API to make an assertion on it.

+    **Note** that this isn't a very thorough regex, and people's names take [a lot of forms][names] not considered by it.
+While writing this article I got one assertion error due to it failing to match an entirely valid name:

+    ```
+    AssertionError: Timed out retrying after 4000ms: expected 'Maïwenn Gaillard' to match /[A-Z][a-z]+ [A-Z][a-z]+/
+    ```

+    I'm using it here as an example to show how you can provide a "fuzzier" match for uncontrolled data, it shouldn't be used for e.g. input validation in a real system.

 2. **Fake data** - for sources of unknown data _outside_ of our application, that we're getting from APIs, we can provide known fake data.
 Cypress 6 [introduced][cypress blog] _"next generation network stubbing"_, so I thought it would be interesting to show how we can use that, but note there are lots of other ways to do this (see e.g. [this post][spa config] on how to configure single-page apps, letting you fetch data from a different API for testing).